carboclan/pm/whitepaper/hashrate-derivative-en.md

 #### Expiration

-Each Synthetic ETH Mining Contract will specify an expiration time, defined as ethereum block height _H_.
-The contract will settle when block confirmation at block height _H_ reaches _NConfirm_.
-For security considerations, _NComfirm_ = 960 (approximately 4 hours).
+Each Synthetic ETH Mining Contract will specify an expiration height (as in Ethereum block height), as opposed to a traditional derivative contract’s expiration time.
+The contract will settle when block confirmation at block height H reaches N Confirmations.
+For security considerations, N= 960 (approximately 4 hours).

 #### Settlement